croedel/MTECmqtt/README.md

 This is all you need to do for a standard setup!

+_IMPORTANT:_ M-TEC changed their Modbus port with firmware V27.52.4.0.
+If you run that version or a newer one, you need to change the `MODBUS_PORT` in the `config.yaml` to 502 !

 As a next step, we can try to start the MQTT server.
 It will print out some debug info, so you can see what it does.
 ```
 mtec_mqtt